Permits for vehicles and activities in forests

-Or, you can provide your name, address and contact telephone number and Forest Service will contact you to get payment details for your annual permit.
+Or, you can give your name, address and contact telephone number and Forest Service will contact you to get payment details for your annual permit.

 If you prefer to post a cheque, this should be made payable to DAERA.
 Postal applications must not include cash.
 Return postal applications to Forest Service Headquarters.

-A concessionary rate is available for 60 years olds and above.
+A concessionary rate is available for people 60 years old and above as well as Blue Badge parking permit holders.
 To apply for a concessionary rate send in the following details: